Domains of discontinuity of Lorentzian affine group actions: Lorentzian space as an open Schubert cell in a partial flag-manifold of the group

 For each subset $C\subset \F_1$, we define the {\em thickening} of $C$:

-This notion of thickening is a special case of the one developed in \cite{coco15} (see also \cite{manicures}): If we restrict to a single apartment $a$ in the Tits building of $G$, then for the vertex $L\in a$, $\Th(L)\cap a= Q_L\cap a$ consists of three vertices within Tits distance $\pihalf$ from $L$.
-Thus, in the terminology of \cite{coco15}, the thickening $\Th$ is {\em fat}.
+This notion of thickening is a special case of the one discussed in Section \ref{sec:prelim}: If we restrict to a single apartment $a$ in the Tits building of $G$, then for the vertex $L\in a$, $\Th(L)\cap a= Q_L\cap a$ consists of three vertices within Tits distance $\pihalf$ from $L$.
+Thus, the thickening $\Th$ is maximal and, hence, {\em fat} (see Section \ref{sec:prelim}).